 This idea is also my favorite remedy if your drapes are too short.

-These ikat curtains from World Market are super cheap. (and great reviews, too) However, they are also only 84″ long.
+These ikat curtains were from World Marke, but now discontinued.
+However, they are also only 84″ long.

 The solution is to add a deep hem.
 We can also add a border to the front, but that isn’t essential.
 The fabric looks like it has a slight pattern because the ikat is showing through.
 I did that so that the folds would still show.
 But, usually, we do a solid pattern.